Oil3/Mkv-Quicklook/README.md

    ##
-Works for the moment only on Silicon/arm64 mac architecture (unless you compile yourself on an Intel).
+Works on all macOSX versions on both Intel and Silicon architectures.

 Initial release 100% supports H264 and AAC:  `instant playback and smooth scrolling tested up to 3600 × 2025 at 227.74 Mbit/s`.